sravya8/VideoText/README.md

 # Video Text Detection and Recognition

-This software implements an end to end pipiline to detect and recognize text from youtube videos.
+This software implements an end to end pipeline to detect and recognize text from youtube videos.
 The text detection is based on
-[SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325.pdf) retrained on single text class using [Coco-Text](https://vision.cornell.edu/se3/coco-text-2/) dataset and text recognition is based on CRNN network as described in [An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition](https://arxiv.org/pdf/1507.05717.pdf)
+[SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325.pdf) retrained on single text class using [Coco-Text](https://vision.cornell.edu/se3/coco-text-2/) dataset and text recognition is based on Convolutional Recurrent Neural Network as described in [An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition](https://arxiv.org/pdf/1507.05717.pdf)

 ![Demo](static/tennis.gif "Demo")